swaptacular/swpt_login/README.md

 # name of your mail server, and MAIL_PORT to the SMTP port on that
 # server.
 MAIL_DEFAULT_SENDER should be set to the email address from
 # which outgoing emails will be sent to users.
 Do not set
-# MAIL_USERNAME and MAIL_PASSWORD if the SMPT server does not
+# MAIL_USERNAME and MAIL_PASSWORD if the SMPT server does not require
+# username and password (you can also set them to empty strings).
-# require username and password.
-MAIL_USE_SSL detemines whether SSL
-# is required from the beginning, and MAIL_USE_TLS determines
+# MAIL_USE_SSL detemines whether SSL is required from the beginning,
-# whether the STARTTLS extension should be used after the connection
+# and MAIL_USE_TLS determines whether the STARTTLS extension should be
-# to the mail server has bee established.
+# used after the connection to the mail server has bee established.
 MAIL_SERVER=my-mail-server
 MAIL_PORT=25
-MAIL_USE_TLS=False
-MAIL_USE_SSL=False
+MAIL_DEFAULT_SENDER=Demo Debtors Agent <no-reply@example.com>
 MAIL_USERNAME=smtp_user
 MAIL_PASSWORD=smpt_password
-MAIL_DEFAULT_SENDER=Demo Debtors Agent <no-reply@example.com>
+MAIL_USE_SSL=False
+MAIL_USE_TLS=False

 # Parameters for hCaptcha.
 You should obtain your own
 # "sitekey"/"sitekey secret" pair from https://www.hcaptcha.com/, and